ME/CFS Research: A Year in Review

 Nancy Klimas, MD, has more than 30 years of professional experience and has achieved international recognition for her research and clinical efforts in multi-symptom disorders, ME/CFS, Gulf War Illness (GWI), Fibromyalgia, and other Neuro Immune Disorders.
 She is a member of the VA Research Advisory Committee for GWI, the NIH P2P CFS Committee, and the Institute of Medicine ME/CFS Review Panel.
 Dr. Klimas has advised three Secretaries of Health and Human Services, including Kathleen Sabelius, during her repeated service on the Health and Human Services CFS Advisory Committee.
 Dr. Klimas has been featured on Good Morning America, in USA Today and the New York Times.

-With permission, Solve M.E. shares this portion of the below:
+With permission, Solve M.E. shares this portion of the digital interview below:

 Caitlin Flynn: I’m looking to focus on how [ME/CFS is] routinely dismissed as something middle class women make up (“the yuppie flu”) or it’s just plain old exhaustion from taking on too many work, family, and caregiving obligations.
 How would you respond to this/debunk this myth?